orionw/blog/ettin.md

 ![Data used to train Ettin models](https://github.com/JHU-CLSP/ettin-encoder-vs-decoder/blob/main/assets/training_data.jpg?raw=true)

-You can continue train these models on new data or propose a new recipe to further improve results!
+You can continue to train these models on new data or propose a new recipe to further improve results!

 ## Encoder Results: Beating ModernBERT

 Our encoder models **outperform ModernBERT** across all tasks and model sizes, while using completely open training data.
-Since we provide a large range of sizes, you can now use ModernBERT-style models in smaller sizes (great for on-device or for fast-inference) or power up with a 1B-sized encoder that crushes the competition.
+Since we provide a large range of sizes, you can now use ModernBERT-style models in smaller sizes (great for on-device or for fast-inference), or power up with a 1B-sized encoder that crushes the competition.

 ![Encoder performance comparison showing Ettin models beating ModernBERT](https://github.com/JHU-CLSP/ettin-encoder-vs-decoder/blob/main/assets/encoder_results.jpg?raw=true)

 ## Decoder Results: Beating Llama 3.2 and SmolLM2

-Applying the same recipe to decoder models yields equally impressive results, with our models **outperforming established baselines** such as Llama 3.2 and SmolLM 2:
+Applying the same recipe to decoder models yields equally impressive results, with our models **outperforming or matching established baselines** such as Llama 3.2 and SmolLM2:

 ![Decoder performance comparison showing Ettin models beating Llama 3.2 and SmolLM2](https://github.com/JHU-CLSP/ettin-encoder-vs-decoder/blob/main/assets/decoder_results.jpg?raw=true)